 “The IPCC Special Report coverage was all about how screwed we are and not about solutions.
 That’s what Drawdown offers.”
 Jonathan Foley (18 Oct.2018)

-Before I pulled the trigger to launch ClimateFire, I got an invitation to hear Paul Hawkins and his colleagues speak about Drawdown at the Omega Institute.
+Before we pulled the trigger to launch ClimateFire, I got an invitation to hear Paul Hawkins and his colleagues speak about Drawdown at the Omega Institute.
 I went home that evening, pulled Drawdown out of my book stack and started re-reading it.

 And I went to Beacon’s Beahive to join a room full of folks from Hudson Valley Green Drinks (thanks Jeff D!) to listen to Hawkins and the Drawdown team present solutions.